 Time to make your pie crust with fresh milled flour

 First, I mill my wheat berries on the finest setting.
-I do let these cool off slightly before adding them to the recipe, just while I am gathering the other ingredients.
+I do let this cool off slightly before adding to the recipe, just while I am gathering the other ingredients.
 When I am in a hurry, I will pop the bowl of flour in the freezer for just a bit to cool it off.
 As long as your butter and water is cold, I have found this recipe to work just fine with the flour not being completely cooled.

 In the food processor, add your flour and salt, mix to combined.

-Add your chilled butter back to the processor and process for 10 seconds.
 This should look like breadcrumbs at this point.

 Crack eggs into mixture and pulse 5 seconds